 Con Dao Islands

-This stunning archipelago of 16 islands, in southern Vietnam, features breath-taking scenery and stunning beaches, some of the best beaches in Southeast Asia to be precise.
-Renown for its pristine beaches, diverse marine life, and coral reefs, the Con Dao islands are all gorgeous.
-You’ll easily find a deserted beach where you can enjoy the islands laid-back vibe.
+This stunning archipelago of 16 islands, in southern Vietnam, features breathtaking scenery and stunning beaches, some of the best beaches in Southeast Asia to be precise.
+Renowned for its pristine beaches, diverse marine life, and coral reefs, the Con Dao islands are all gorgeous.
+You’ll easily find a deserted beach where you can enjoy the island’s laid-back vibe.

 What about you?
 What are your favorite beaches in Southeast Asia?
 Have you ever been to one of these beaches?